How to Promote Your Book on YouTube

 Thursday, August 29, 2019

 We are now living in a golden age for indie content creators.
-Through Twitch, YouTube, Instagram, and publishing portals like IngramSpark, artists can connect directly with their fans and bypass traditional gatekeepers like agents— they can even make more money this way.
+Through YouTube, TikTok, Instagram, and publishing portals like IngramSpark, artists can connect directly with their fans and bypass traditional gatekeepers like agents— they can even make more money this way.

 The most ubiquitous of these content creators are YouTube stars, people who have been able to amass enormous followings (and similarly large incomes) by independently creating and releasing content.
 And the principles that have allowed them to succeed aren’t exclusive to video content.
 Countless self-published authors have built sustainable careers for by following the same rules.